-Man invented machines and placed them into his service.
-They used to be enormous, heavy, and loud.
-Today, they are barely visible microchips, smart devices, virtual mathematical puzzles.
+Scientific and technological advancements have changed people’s lives completely.
+People are aware of most of the changes since they invented machines and placed them into their service.
+These machines used to be enormous, heavy, and loud.
+Today, they are barely visible microchips, virtual mathematical puzzles and smart devices that people may use for fun to listen to music or search for offers similar to kwiff Welcome Offer.
 But what will be the ultimate outcome of human invention?
 Perhaps an artificial intelligence — a computer smarter than we are?

 Why Do We Need AI?

 AI technology has been in use for some time, ever since the computer learned to recognize some conditions and make certain decisions itself.
 It’s called Artificial Function Intelligence (AFI), a programmed system whose role is to do a human’s job, only smarter and faster.